LOADING ...

 He had left the group and was doing solo now

-The hometown boy was performing in his hometown
+The hometown boy was finally in his hometown

-I became a regular guest performer and the cocktail hour
+I became a regular guest and when the cocktail hour

 When Bob's month was up, I got an to headline

-It could not have come at a better
+It could not have come at a time

-The backdrop to all was the grim shadow
+The to all this was the grim shadow

-about those days in a story entitled Vietnam, Mississippi
+read about days in a story entitled Vietnam, Mississippi

-As it turned out I graduated from along with solo'ing
+As it turned out I graduated from college with solo'ing

 an airplane for the time